AdobeDocs/experience-manager-65.en/help/sites-developing/touch-ui-concepts.md

 ---
-title: Concepts of the AEM Touch-Enabled UI
+title: Concepts of the Adobe Experience Manager Touch-Enabled UI
-seo-title: Concepts of the AEM Touch-Enabled UI
-description: With AEM 5.6 Adobe introduced a new touch-optimized UI with responsive design for the author environment
+description: With Adobe Experience Manager 5.6, Adobe introduced a new touch-optimized UI with responsive design for the author environment
-seo-description: With AEM 5.6 Adobe introduced a new touch-optimized UI with responsive design for the author environment
-uuid: 401c5a65-6ddc-4942-ab8e-395016f9c629
 contentOwner: Guillaume Carlino
 products: SG_EXPERIENCEMANAGER/6.5/SITES
 topic-tags: introduction
 content-type: reference
-discoiquuid: df3aaed1-97b5-4a4a-af74-cb887462475b
 docset: aem65
 exl-id: f13ac6c2-16ab-422d-9005-ab0b49172271
 ---
-# Concepts of the AEM Touch-Enabled UI{#concepts-of-the-aem-touch-enabled-ui}
+# Concepts of the Adobe Experience Manager Touch-Enabled UI{#concepts-of-the-aem-touch-enabled-ui}

-AEM features a touch-enabled UI with [responsive design](/help/sites-authoring/responsive-layout.md) for the author environment which is designed to operate on both touch and desktop devices.
+Adobe Experience Manager (AEM) features a touch-enabled UI with [responsive design](/help/sites-authoring/responsive-layout.md) for the author environment which is designed to operate on both touch and desktop devices.

 >[!NOTE]
 >